TBarnhart2/DnD/content/Campaign Session Plans/Session 0.md

 There is 1 staircase down to the lower floor, with a locked door at the bottom.
 In the captains room, there is another note of the same kind, along with a set of keys on a large keychain

 ```
-Follow the stone
+Follow the stone - it will guide you to immense wisdom

+(in another handwriting, much dirtier and rugged, reads)

 P.S.
-Don't break it
+Don't fucking break my ship.

 T & H
 The White Lotus